Mrs Butters and Mrs Weeks are looking forward to welcoming all children back into Heartwood Forest on Monday 6th January 2020.

 Clothing for Forest School

-As we are heading into Autumn/Winter we wanted to remind you about what clothing will be best for your children.
+Winter is now upon us and we wanted to remind you about what clothing will be best for your child/children.

-We encourage children to dress themselves into their forest school clothing and help where necessary.
+We encourage children to dress themselves into their forest school clothing and provide support where necessary.
+Please bare this in mind, and provide clothing that encourages children to dress independently.

-If your child has forest school in the morning please can you make sure they are Forest School ready with waterproofs and wellies already on when they arrive at school.
-Please bring a change of shoes for when they come back into school.
+If your child has forest school in the morning please can you make sure they are Forest School Ready with waterproofs and wellies on when they arrive at school.
+Please bring a change of shoes and a coat for when they come back into school.

 'There's no bad weather, just bad clothing'